decentralized-identity/did-siop-browser-ext/README.md

 # did-siop #

 ## Overview ##
-This implements Self _Issued OpenId Connect Provider (SIOP)_ for _Decentralized Identities (DIDs)_.
+This implements _Self Issued OpenId Connect Provider (SIOP)_ for _Decentralized Identities (DIDs)_.
 This is implemented  as a browser add-on and allows to integrate _Identity Wallets_ with _Relying Parties_ which uses OpenIDConnect Clients (OIDC Clients) complies the SIOP specification.

 Following are the primary specifications followed by this implementation.
 * [OpenID Connect Core 1.0 incorporating errata set 1](https://openid.net/specs/openid-connect-core-1_0.html#SelfIssued)
 * [Self-Issued OpenID Connect Provider DID Profile](https://identity.foundation/did-siop/)

 ### Background ###
 Even though the OIDC specifications have defined protocols to to be independent of any single or few authorization providers, currently day millions of people rely on Social Login schemes provided by companies such as Google and Facebook.
-SIOP-DID brings the authorization provider service under the control of true owner of the identity and its meta data.
-In other words, SIOP-DID replace Social Login Schemes with a software module run out of his/her browser (as an add-on) or smart phone application.
+DID-SIOP brings the authorization provider service under the control of true owner of the identity and its meta data.
+In other words, DID-SIOP replace Social Login Schemes with a software module run out of his/her browser (as an add-on) or smart phone application.
 Significance of this is that, identification and personal data will be under the full control of the owner of the data and will prevent unauthorized use of such data by any other party.

 ### Goals ###
 * Being compatible with existing OIDC Clients and OIDC Providers which implements SIOP specification